Nina-Mainusch/ADA_website/index.md

 Summing up we conclude that if you are a social butterfly and want to have as many loose friendships as possible, you should move to a rural area outside of the US or to a big city inside the US.
 However if you are interested in deep friendships, you should rather go to a city outside of the US or to the rural areas of the US.

 The question that is left unanswered is when do users visit each other?
 To find this out we will divide each checkin that was a visit to a friend in four categories, one for each season: spring, summer, autumn and winter.
 Since the seasons change for each site of the globe, we will focus on the checkins of **US citizens**.
+Thus the months december, january, februrary are winter, march to may are spring, june to august summer and september to november autumn.

 TODO insert plot